 Sandy Boyd, a youth climate activist from Trinity Academy, said the committee decision was “morally wrong”.

-He added: “The youth climate strike movement has brought change across the world.
+“The youth climate strike movement has brought change across the world.

 “It will stop this progress dead in its tracks.
 You are trying to suppress young people’s opinions on matters that will affect young people.

 “We are imploring this council to allow us authorised absence to pressure governments – finally, we are seeing some action.